angular/angular/aio/content/guide/universal.md

 In this example, the Angular CLI compiles and bundles the Universal version of the app with the [Ahead-of-Time (AOT) compiler](guide/aot-compiler).
-A Node Express web server compiles HTML pages with Universal based on client requests.
+A Node.js Express web server compiles HTML pages with Universal based on client requests.

 To create the server-side app module, `app.server.module.ts`, run the following CLI command.